lordpansar/lordpansar.github.io/_posts/2018-08-17-wrong-sqlite.markdown

 ![List of nuget packages]({{ "/assets/images/sqlite-nugets.png" | absolute_url }})

 I had installed "SQLite.Net-PCL" nuget when I should have installed the lowercase "sqlite-net-pcl".
-To further add to the confusion from the two nugets having the same name, they also have the same name (Frank Krueger).
+To further add to the confusion from the two nugets having the same name, they also have the same author (Frank Krueger).

 After installing the lowercase "sqlite-net-pcl" nuget it worked like a charm.